redhat-na-ssa/nvaie-guide/docs/infra/gpu-timeslice.md

 One way to share a GPU is time slicing.
 While time slicing allows you to multiplex N workloads to a GPU, there is no memory or fault isolation for workloads running on that GPU.

-Let's time slice the one L4 GPU in your cluster.

 First, we need to define the sharing configuration.
 Here is the configuration you will use:

 ```text